PETE KLIMEK MUSIC – Original songs written and performed by Pete Klimek.

 Christmas In July is melancholy, sentiment and regret that we all feel at some point in our lives.
 It’s a dark place and open space.
 It’s where being alone is overshadowed by absolute desolation and loneliness.
 It’s a realization that the fear of growing old alone is not just possible, but very probable.

-The Boy In Me (And The Woman In You) – It’s healthy to question and this song does exactly this.
-It throws shadows on religion and the humanity in humans.
+The Boy In Me (And The Woman In You) throws shadows on religion and the humanity in humans.
 It explores emotion and the understanding that time and forever are linked in any way.
 My lyric also challenges life and death itself as it acts against an unfaithful love.
 “I’ve been trying so hard to find sand in this desert, teardrops in the ocean and stars in some heaven…”

 All Pete Klimek songs are written by Pete Klimek and recorded, produced and mixed by Pete Klimek in my studios (Cape Town) and duplicate studio in Singapore (excluding “Nobody Knows” (recorded in Cape Town’s Milestone Music Studio) and “Tambourine Wheel” (recorded in Apollo Studios in Leiden, The Netherlands).